-Boards and their schools are agencies that collect, use and store a lot of personal information.
+Boards and their schools are agencies that collect, use, store and dispose of a lot of personal information.
 The personal information collected relates to students and their parents, caregivers and whānau, staff, contractors and board members.
 It also includes personal information from other agencies that interact with the school such as the Ministry of Education, Education Review Office and NZSTA, and others in the school and its wider communities, such as sports and community groups.

-- What about procedures on what to do when someone asks for their personal information or their child’s information, or if there is a privacy breach?
+- what about procedures on what to do when someone asks for their personal information or their child’s information (privacy request) or if there is a privacy breach?

 - have your school’s privacy statements been reviewed recently, e.g. on forms when students enrol, and on the school website?